 To determine the required visual depth of field (DOF), previous transect data was analyzed to determine the distance from the camera dome at which organisms were first identifiable.
 These data were used to set the DOF requirement from 10 cm to 250 cm from the camera dome in water as shown in Fig. 9.

 Figure 9.
 Measured first identification distance of an assortment of common taxa logged in the time-series annotations.
-The blue bands in the near and far fields define the limits of the calculated depth of field at F 5.6
+The blue bands in the near and far fields define the limits of the calculated depth of field at F 5.6. .
+Need to enlarge figure so text can be read

 Our requirements also specified a 16:9 picture ratio and horizontal field of view in water of between 80 and 100°.